syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 * Wave
 * DashDot

 Before the underlining can be applied to the selected text, a custom underlining format has to be defined.
-The RegisterUnderlineFormat method of ISnippetFormat, registers the custom underline format to be used while underlining a region.
-The following are the parameters which was passed in RegisterUnderlineFormat method:
+The RegisterUnderlineFormat function of ISnippetFormat, registers the custom underline format to be used while underlining a region.
+The following are the parameters which was passed in RegisterUnderlineFormat function:

 The `SelectedColor` value can be set to any desired color.
 The `SelectedStyle` value is specified by using the UnderlineStyle enumerator.
 The `SelectedWeight` value is specified by using the UnderlineWeight enumerator.